Basic 32" Freshwater Plant

 sBox Basic 32" Fresh Water Plant Light:

-- built in mounting legs (16 to 30") Optional hanging kit also included
+- -Built in mounting legs (32 to 48") Optional hanging kit also included

 Note: FW Plant lights are made to order.
 They may take up to a week to ship.
 Then 3 to 5 days to your door.
 Please plan accordingly.
 We do stock them in our Pensacola warehouse when possible however demand may be more than expected.